Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 Arthur turns around, his blue eyes suspicious and condescending.
 "I..."
 His tone changes to something a little more sorry.
 "I don't know what I think anymore."

 Merlin nods nonchalantly.
 "I'm sorry I never told you."
+The sentence is a whisper that is barely audible.

 He realizes by now that a few tears are rolling down his cheeks.
 He quickly erases them with the tip of his fingers.

-"Get up now," Arthur says, grabbing Merlin by the left shoulder.
+"Look at me," Arthur says, grabbing Merlin by the left shoulder.
 "Be a man."

 He does as he is told, as Arthur stands in front of him in a imposing manner.